Organizational history of the Department of Water Resources, River Development and Ganga Rejuvenation

 - International Water Law;

-- Matters relating to rivers common to India and neighboring countries; the Joint Rivers Commission with Bangladesh, the Indus Waters Treaty 1960; the Permanent Indus Commission;
+- Matters relating to rivers common to India and neighbouring countries viz Expert Level Mechanism with China; Joint Group of Experts and Joint Experts Team with Bhutan; the Joint Rivers Commission with Bangladesh, the Indus Waters Treaty 1960; the Permanent Indus Commission;

 - Bilateral and external assistance and cooperation programmes in the field of water resources development.